gordonwatts/hep_tables_docs/docs/content/discussion.md

 The data model has hierarchical data and sequence semantics built in.
 There are a class of algorithms that are not well suited to these semantics: loops.
 For example one would be hard pressed to express a tracking algorithm using this syntax.
 Perhaps more fundamentally, lets say you wanted to know if an electron's parents were $Z$ boson.
 That implies walking the parent chain until you reach the end or a $Z$ - a loop.
 This is a limitation baked into the design of the `dataframe_expressions`.
 The only way around this is to implement a special function that implements this.
 It is possible one might be able to implement a generic function to cover this class of algorithms.
 Or piggy back on the `Aggregate` operation.

+## Thanks!

+Thanks to Giordon Stark and Nick Smith for input!